brokenbot/sftp-promises/README.md

 ### Warning
 Each request will create a new conneciton and close it when finished, this is by design as its intended to be used in stateless web applications.
 As such care should exercised when using on high traffic systems to avoid too many connections to SFTP server and general connection overhead.

+### Streams
+The current streams implementation requires supplying either readable or writable streams and do not return promises with streams like the getBuffer method.
+This is to support non-presistent connections which would drop if a stream was returned on the promise resolve.

 # Usage
 _**One connection per call**_